Sustaining the green momentum of lockdown

 Earth, 2020.
 An unforgettable moment in our history.

 So you’ve become all too familiar with the climate emergency and the looming social and economic collapse that comes along with it.
 You want to throw in the towel and run for the hills where you envisage living off the land and denouncing your career that has contributed to worsening the impacts of climate change.

 If that’s how you’re feeling, I can assure you, you are not alone.
-I for one feel exactly the same a lot of the time.
-So much so in fact, that I denounced my 20-year career as a commercial hair and makeup artist because I simply couldn’t deal with the waste that came along with my job.
+I, for one, feel exactly the same a lot of the time.
+So much so, that I denounced my 20-year career as a commercial hair and makeup artist because I simply couldn’t deal with the waste that came along with my job.